 According to Minka Woermann, différance is “neither oppositional nor dialectic, but aporetic” (2016, p.
 64 original emphasis).
 She concludes that the “force” of différance “signifies the irreparable loss of meaning”; it “destroys the... possibility of saturated meaning”; it “threatens the total ruination of meaning” (2016, p.
 100).
 Further, “meaning is the product of conceptual hierarchies, which are necessarily partial and exclusive, and which therefore require intervention” (Woermann, 2016, p.
 105).
 All meaning is, thus, necessarily provisional and prone to différance’s disruptive power.

 In the context of complexity, Cilliers (2010) thinks that différance constitutes the dynamics of a complex system.
-For Woermann, différance is the “the play of disorder, anti-organisation, and entropy” in and around a complex system (2016, p.
+For Woermann, différance is the “play of disorder, anti-organisation, and entropy” in and around a complex system (2016, p.
 64).
 Différance, she says, is Derrida’s “organisational principle”; it generates the structure of a complex system even if this structure can never be semantically closed or epistemically captured (Woermann, 2016, p.
 187).
-As such, “complex systems are “necessarily open (and even open to an absolute collapse)” (Woermann, 2016, p.
+This means that “complex systems are “necessarily open (and even open to an absolute collapse)” (Woermann, 2016, p.
 81).
-Meaning fully present would entail total equilibrium and therefore the death of the system.
+Meaning made fully present would entail total equilibrium and therefore the death of the system.

 Trace